PyHOGS/pyhogs.github.io/content/How to.../intro-netcdf4-module.md

 {% notebook examples/intro-netcdf4-module.ipynb cells[24:25]%}

 As evidenced by the use of the `keys()` method, netCDF variables are stored in a dictionary.
+If inquire the attributes of a variable, you can do:

+{% notebook examples/intro-netcdf4-module.ipynb cells[25:26]%}

+If a variable has many attributes, you can use a simple loop to display all its metadata:

+{% notebook examples/intro-netcdf4-module.ipynb cells[26:27]%}

-Here is how you would read the data stored in 'levels' into a new numpy array:
+Accessing data from a variable is simple.
+Below, I read in the data stored in 'levels' into a new numpy array:

 	:::python
 	zlvls = tempgrp.variables['Levels'][:]